-Tormenter (sic) is a thrash band from El Monte, CA. This is their debut for the indie EBM label, following 2008′s self-released Assault From Beyond the Grave.
+Tormenter (sic) is a thrash band from El Monte, CA. Pulse of Terror is their debut for the indie EBM label, following 2008’s self-released Assault From Beyond the Grave.
 (Two songs, “No Anesthesia” and “Assault from Beyond the Grave,” appear on both discs.)

 The music is pure ’80s mayhem; Tormenter can easily be slotted alongside Fueled by Fire, Bonded by Blood, Merciless Death, Hatchet, Havok, and many, many more.
 This is great for those who like the classic thrash/speed metal sound and don’t mind that it’s now being played by kids who weren’t even born when Metallica‘s Kill ‘Em All came out.
 Of course, because it’s self-consciously retro—or classicist, if you like—the neo-thrash bands are frequently condemned as empty and pointless.
 It’s easy to complain about any older musical style being reactivated by a younger generation, but the complaints are frequently fueled by the selective amnesia of people who went to ska shows in the late ’80s, rockabilly and garage punk shows in the ’90s, and have plenty of retro hard bop and neotraditionalist country (Dwight Yoakam, anyone?) in their iPods.
 Hell, the complaints come from people who are very likely going to spend way too much money on tickets to see the “Big Four” (Metallica, Megadeth, Anthrax and Slayer) on tour this year.
 Now that’s nostalgia.